C16th House With A Rambling Garden In A Hamlet In The Dartmoor National Park

 Newton Abbot

 Located in Newton Abbot, this holiday home is in a rural area and on a river.
 Coombestone Tor and Grimspound are local landmarks, and some of the area's attractions include Pixieland and Buckfast Butterfly Farm and Dartmoor Otter Sanctuary.
-Higher Knowle and House of Marbles are also worth visiting.
-Make sure you get close to the area's animals with activities such as game walks and birdwatching.
+Higher Knowle and Newton Abbot Leisure Centre are also worth visiting.
+Rafting and sailing offer great chances to get out on the surrounding water, or you can seek out an adventure with cycling and hiking/biking trails nearby.

 Map